ridepeer/psyduck-repository/BUILDING.md

 If you are a casual user with no development experience, and no preliminary knowledge of go, building from source is probably not a good solution for you.

+## Build registry docker image

+    docker build -t $REGISRY_IMAGE_NAME .

+If you run into go package not found error, locate the package path and do the following.
+No need to `git add` the created files though.

+    govendor fetch $PACKAGE_PATH

 ## Build the development environment

 The first prerequisite of properly building distribution targets is to have a Go